cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 We obtained p-value greater than 0.05 and therefore we can conclude that the averages of two groups are significantly similar.
 This confirms that we can accept the null hypothesis H0.
 In this case the result is expected beacause the Gamma(1, b) is the Exponential distribution.

 - 1.7
+7) Suppose that the scores of students on a specialized dexterity test were 92, 83, 95, 96, 85, 61, 76, 80, 92, 87.
+Run a hypothesis test that the
+median of the underlying distribution is 82 with 95% confidence.

 H0: m=82